UK tax codes and what they mean

 That’s as true in the world of small business as it is anywhere else.
 Nobody enjoys doing taxes, but it’s an even more unpleasant business here in the UK which is notorious for its kafkaesque bureaucracy.

-Although my background is in human resources, I have plenty of hands-on experience helping small businesses manage their payroll and tax deductions.
+Although my background is in human resources, I have plenty of hands-on experience helping small businesses manage their payroll, tax deductions and stay HR compliant in the process.

 That’s the sort of thing that happens in a small business.
 Everyone has to juggle many different coloured balls, and you learn as you go along.